pootatookun/LifeSaver_USB-LogicalDisks_auto_backing/README.md

 LifeSaver automatically, periodically saves USB flash drive data into the PC.
 Theoriticaly it will work with any any connected drive ex - Hard Disk ,SSD ...
 But, can't handle Backing up multipatition drives.
 I can guess, but cannot be sure of, how it will react to multipartiton system.

 I basically made it for my father.
-Being a boomer and him doing all his work in a flash drive.
+Being from old times and him doing all his work in a flash drive.
 Many instances arose where his data got corrupt or some other mishap.

 This is in alpha release.
 It's not thoroughly tested, but worked fine in all my testings.
 A release is attached to github, you can download it from there.